-BACHELOR OF ARTS (BA) IN FILM PROGRAM OF STUDY PROGRAM MISSION AND DESCRIPTION
+BACHELOR OF ARTS (BA) IN FILM PROGRAM OF STUDY

 The Bachelor of Arts (BA) in Film Program offers a comprehensive and well-rounded education as it prepares students for fields and careers connected with film, digital arts, and emerging media focusing on the world of visual storytelling.
-The GEAA curriculum and a field-specific concentration establish the foundation for implementing technical and conceptual skills in a collaborative environment.
 The development of professional and best practices, the understanding of the business of film and its related fields, and the completion of a capstone project provide preparation for a professional career or further academic studies.